 He worked differently than many during his time.
 While a wrestler like Ric Flair could go out there and wrestle 5-star hour-long broadways by simply calling the match in the ring (never discussing details of the match in advance with his opponent), Randy was detail-oriented and felt comfort in meticulously writing out in advance, step-by-step, how his matches would play out from bell to bell.
-This was often met with criticism from his peers…
+This was met with a range of opinions from his peers.

-Jerry Lawler on his feud with Randy Savage and how working with him was easy despite a rough start
+Jerry Lawler on his Memphis Feud with Randy Savage

-Randy Savage and Jerry “The King” Lawler had a memorable feud in the late 1970s and early ’80s that came to fruition in quite the unorthodox way.
+Randy Savage and Jerry “The King” Lawler had a memorable feud in the late 1970s and early ’80s that came to fruition in quite an unorthodox way.

 Did you know?
 ICW running shows in direct competition against CWA caused much animosity amongst members of each promotion.
-Tensions ran so high that during one instance in the parking lot of a gym, Randy and Bill Dundee ended up getting into a scuffle where a gun was drawn!
+Tensions ran so high that Randy and Bill Dundee ended up getting into a scuffle where a firearm was drawn!

 “Of course, I was never going to be there.
 I didn’t even know this was being done.
 Then Randy would go out to the ring and say, ‘Would you look at this?
 Jerry Lawler’s a coward!’
 That was their philosophy on how to make a name for themselves.”

-Savage ended up challenging Lawler several times on-air during TV programming of his family’s rival wrestling promotion, ICW.
+Savage challenged Lawler several times on-air during TV programming of his family’s rival wrestling promotion, ICW.
 Savage, with ICW cameramen in tow, eventually showed up on Lawler’s front doorstep to challenge him while Lawler was at the Mid-South Coliseum for a match.

 “I said something like, ‘Hey, that’s my house!’
 I thought the guy was nuts, to be honest,” Lawler says.
 “After this maniac literally showed up at my doorstep, I wanted to blast him on the air, but Jerry Jarrett and I realized that doing so would give them the credibility they so desperately craved.
 So, I kept my mouth shut, figuring that eventually he and his little group would just go away.